-There will be a total of 10 3-hour sessions.
-There is no registration required and scholars may attend any session that best fits their schedule.
-Return visits are encouraged.
+There will be a total of ten (10) 2-hour sessions.
+There is no registration required and scholars are invited to attend only the sessions for the competition they are applying to.
 Consultations with a volunteer expert will be limited to 20 minutes each and will take place on a ‘first come, first served’ basis.
 Wait times will vary.
 Session facilitators will ensure the timely flow of traffic throughout each session.

 Friday 1:00-3:00pm sessions:

 The SGPS website is continually updated with current external scholarship competition information as it becomes available from the agencies.

 The Scholarship Library website was developed to equip students with the necessary knowledge and resources to put forth an excellent funding proposal for external competitions.
 The architecture and content of the site was built using a student-centered approach and is accessible only by current Western students through our secure Grad Portal.
 Visitors are able to access a wealth of knowledge surrounding the application process and proven recommendations and strategies for success.
 Furthermore, past applications and successful research proposals are available for students to consult (these have been donated to SGPS by various “Consult the Experts” volunteers).
 The Scholarship Library can be accessed by current undergraduate students.